The Ultimate Guide to Cooking Salmon

 Pictured Recipe: One-Skillet Salmon with Fennel and Sun-Dried Tomato Couscous

-Sautéing is a more hands-on but still quick way to cook fillets.
-You'll have more control over the doneness, since you'll be standing over the pan and eyeing the fish throughout.
+Pan-frying is a more hands-on but still quick way to cook fillets.
+You'll have more control over the doneness since you'll be standing over the pan and eyeing the fish throughout.

 - Preheat a skillet over medium-high heat.
-Add enough butter or oil to coat the bottom of the pan.
+Add enough melted butter or olive oil to coat the bottom of the pan.

 - Add the fish, skin-side up, and cook until nicely browned, about 5 minutes.
 Flip and cook for about 3 more minutes, or until done to taste.
-Season with salt and pepper and top with sauce or a squeeze of lemon, if desired.
+Season with salt and pepper and top with sauce, fresh herbs or a squeeze of lemon juice and a glass of white wine, if desired.

 How to Steam Salmon